Integration of collaborative robots

 How to safely integrate a collaborative robot?

-All of the conditions applying for the integration of industrial robots are relevant to collaborative robots.
+All of the conditions that apply to the integration of industrial robots are relevant to collaborative robots.
 Nonetheless, the interaction with man requires complete and total control of safety functions.
 Depending on the level of interaction between robot and operator, a risk analysis compliant with industry standards (in particular the "Machines" 2006/42/CE guidelines and ISO 10218-1 and ISO 10218-2 standards) generally leads to several proposals from which to choose.
 Clients and SEMO collaboratively select the solution that best optimizes performance (in particular cycle time and thus productivity) and guarantees the level of safety required.

 Why integrate a collaborative robot?